CloudLabs-MOC/mslearn-azure-developer/instructions/azure-app-service/02-app-service-deployment-slots.md

 ## Task 1: Prepare Cloud Shell and Clone Repository

+In this task, you will initialize the Cloud Shell environment and clone the sample HTML application repository.

 1. Open Cloud Shell using the **[\>_]** button at the top of the Azure portal, and choose a **Bash** environment.

      ![](./media/02/A001.png)